Giving advice the way it can be received37 comments

 I only ever want to receive unsolicited advice from my therapist.
 That’s it.
 Free advice isn’t free.
 It should come from a person who is paid to listen to your story and offer some insight into how you might alter your behaviors in the future.
 And the best therapists don’t just blurt out what you should or should not do.
 The best therapists seem to coax these revelations out of you.

 If you are anyone else in my life (friend, husband, mentor, co-worker, acquaintance), I would prefer that you wait until I ask for your advice.
 Otherwise, I may not even hear you.
 Or I may not be ready to hear you.
 Or I may just get mad/angry/hurt/resentful.

-She was not ready to hear anything at that point.
-She simply wanted someone to listen.
+She was not ready to hear anything at that point, only wanting someone to listen.
 She never once asked for my opinion, yet I gave it.
 And what came of this?
 I got annoyed and resentful and frustrated when my words were not heeded.
 I made it all about me.

 Now when I yearn to give unsolicited advice I recognize where it comes from.
 It comes from a place of fear.
-It comes from a place of insecurity.
-It comes from my ego wanting to be the hero, the fixer, the savior.
+It comes from a place of insecurity, and from my ego wanting to be the hero, the fixer, the savior.

 So I have learned to very gently bite my tongue.

 Tiffany, I couldn’t have said this better myself!

 Personally, I am open to advice when I feel completely stuck on something.
 If the walls have closed in & I have no answers then advice is welcomed.